Table of Contents:

 -

-Cut out or trace the pieces in the correct size by following the line corresponding to your measurements.
+Cut or trace the pieces in the correct size by following the line that matches your measurements.

-This preparation is a key step: it prevents you from choosing the wrong size or forgetting an essential piece.
+This preparation is a key step: it helps you avoid choosing the wrong size or forgetting an essential piece.

 Transferring the pattern: tracing paper, carbon paper, tracing wheel, and beginner methods